 - Black pepper, to taste

-- In large (5-quart or bigger) thick-bottomed pot, heat the extra-virgin olive oil over medium heat.
-Add the eggplant, onion, carrot, celery and garlic, and saute gently (not browning the vegetables or garlic) until the vegetables start to become tender.
+- In a large (5-quart or bigger) thick-bottomed pot, heat the extra-virgin olive oil over medium heat.
+Add the eggplant, onion, carrot, celery and garlic, and sauté gently (not browning the vegetables or garlic) until the vegetables start to become tender.

 - Add the tomatoes, herbs and bay leaves.
 Simmer, uncovered, for about 1 hour.

-- Chill and use to make quick meals, such as dairy-free pizzas.
-Freeze unused sauce in smaller portions for future use.
+- Refrigerate and use this sauce to make quick meals, such as dairy-free pizzas.
+Freeze any unused sauce in smaller portions for future use.